 - Soft skills and personality traits necessary to excel

 - Convey the organization’s culture and identity through videos

 Can you do anything to make your IT department more amazing and innovative?
 Can you make it the place that Java Developers flock to?
 Consider exactly what Java Developers want from a company, and provide it!
 Talk about the particular position and what it is like in your organization.
 Provide a link for the applicants to learn more about the job role.
 This gives the candidates insight into what they should expect if they were to work there.
-Writing a great job description is a first step towards attracting top talent to join your company.
+Writing a great job description is the first step towards attracting top talent to join your company.

-Have a look at some of the sample Job descriptions and how companies convey their culture to attract the talent.
+Have a look at some of the sample Job descriptions and how companies convey their culture to attract talent.